-ER Model : Basic Concepts
+ER Model - Basic Concepts

 Entities are represented by means of their properties, called attributes.
 All attributes have values.
-For example, a student entity may have name, class, age as attributes.
+For example, a student entity may have name, class, and age as attributes.

-There exist a domain or range of values that can be assigned to attributes.
+There exists a domain or range of values that can be assigned to attributes.
 For example, a student's name cannot be a numeric value.
 It has to be alphabetic.
 A student's age cannot be negative, etc.

-Types of attributes:
+Types of Attributes

-Composite attributes are made of more than one simple attribute.
+Composite attribute − Composite attributes are made of more than one simple attribute.
 For example, a student's complete name may have first_name and last_name.

-These attribute types can come together in a way like:
+These attribute types can come together in a way like −

-simple single-valued attributes
+- simple single-valued attributes

-simple multi-valued attributes
+- simple multi-valued attributes

-composite single-valued attributes
+- composite single-valued attributes

-composite multi-valued attributes
+- composite multi-valued attributes

-Entity-set and Keys
+Entity-Set and Keys

 Key is an attribute or collection of attributes that uniquely identifies an entity among entity set.

-Degree of relationship
+Degree of Relationship

-Binary = degree 2
+- Binary = degree 2

-Ternary = degree 3
+- Ternary = degree 3

-n-ary = degree
+- n-ary = degree

-One-to-one: one entity from entity set A can be associated with at most one entity of entity set B and vice versa.
+One-to-one − One entity from entity set A can be associated with at most one entity of entity set B and vice versa.

-Many-to-many: one entity from A can be associated with more than one entity from B and vice versa.
+Many-to-many − One entity from A can be associated with more than one entity from B and vice versa.